Color

 How to Test

-There are a variety of web-based tools for testing color contrast, such as the WebAIM Contrast checker, as well as downloadable tools, such as TPGi's Colour Contrast Analyser.
-In the event the current color choices are not sufficiently contrasting, some tools provides a slider that allows you to lighten or darken colors to achieve the needed contrast.
+There are a variety of web-based tools for manually testing color contrast, such as the WebAIM Contrast checker, as well as downloadable tools, such as TPGi's Colour Contrast Analyser.
+In the event the current color choices are not sufficiently contrasting, some tools provide the ability to quickly adjust how light or dark the colors are to help find a combination that works.

-Automated testing tools like WebAIM WAVE also test for color contrast violations on the page.
-These tools test against solid color backgrounds only, they are unable to identify color contrast errors in patters, gradients, or background images or videos.
-These latter backgrounds must be tested manually.
+Automated testing tools like WAVE also test for color contrast violations on the page.
+These tools test against solid color backgrounds only, and are unable to identify color contrast errors in patters, gradients, or background images or videos.
+Manual testing is the only way to reliably test color contrast.

 Guidelines